xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/index.md

 ### Extended logs
 Some logs in this tutorial are cut.
-You can expand them by clicking on the eye icon on the upper right corner of a code sample.
-The button will appear when you'll hover over the code block.
+You can expand them by clicking on the eye icon in the upper right corner of a code sample.
+The button will appear when you hover over the code block.

 ```hidelines=~
 ~content